 Monday I go back to work.

-Last night I was at Pal´s Lounge in Bayou St. John.
-I had to ring the buzzer to pass through the black wooden doors because they don’t want to let crazy people in.
+Last night I was at Pal ́s Lounge in Bayou St. John.
+I had to ring the buzzer to pass through the black wooden doors because they don’t want to let in anybody who is sick in the head.
 I sat down at the bar next to guy who looked about my age.
 He was wearing thick black plastic glasses that said PRADA on the sides and a wrinkled plaid shirt two sizes too small.
 Next to his drink was a Dover Thrift Edition of The Meditations of Marcus Aurelius.
 It was obvious he wasn't from New Orleans.
 Maybe Berkeley or Boston.
 Since the hurricane there are lots of people like him around here, young people from famous universities who have come to save us.
 You can recognize them by the look of self-satisfaction they wear on their faces.

 I drank a quick sip of my vodka tonic and stared at his can of Pabst Blue Ribbon.
 I hate PBR.
 I hate people who drink shitty beer to be ironic.
 I turned to him and said,